-Publishing has witnessed some very interesting and disruptive transformation over the years.
-In today’s digital landscape, the publishing industry is fast moving from a book-based product model to a services-based business model.
+Publishing has witnessed some very interesting and disruptive transformations over the years.
+In today’s digital landscape, the publishing industry is quickly moving from a book-based product model to a services-based business model.
 Moreover, technological advancements have brought with them multitudes of opportunities and possibilities in learning and publishing.

 AI helps in building systems that can carry out intelligent tasks.
 Machine Learning (ML) and Natural Language Processing (NLP) are the two subsets of AI.
 While ML helps in building systems that can learn from experience, NLP helps in building systems that can understand language.
 Used together, ML and NLP help in building systems that can swiftly pick up languages.

 AI capabilities have advanced to a large extent.
-In the context of the Publishing space, AI can automate significant portions of workflows, implying a direct positive effect on businesses, authors as well as the research community.
+In the context of the Publishing space, AI can automate significant portions of workflows, implying a direct positive effect on businesses and authors as well as the research community.